 During the last semester of the programme students are required to write a 15-credit thesis in economics.
-In parallel to this, students take a course in geographical economics and a course business administration.
+In parallel to this, students take a course in geographical economics and a course in business administration.

-The bachelor thesis course (15 credits) is the course where the students can apply the knowledge they have learned throughout the programme and specialise in a subject of their interest.
-Apart from the thesis writing, it includes presentation and defence of the thesis at a seminar, opposition on another bachelor thesis, and active participation in the seminars during the semester and in the end of the semester.
+The Bachelor Thesis in Economics course (15 credits) is the course where the students applies the knowledge they have learned throughout the programme and specialise in a subject of their interest.
+Apart from the thesis writing, it includes presentation and defense of the thesis at a seminar, opposition on another bachelor thesis, and active participation in the seminars during the semester and in the end of the semester.